datahub-project/datahub/backend-service/README.md

 Add additional crawlers, for Oracle, Teradata, ETL and schedulers

 ### Troubleshooting
-To check the configuration properties
+To check the configuration properties:
 ```
 select * from wh_etl_job;
 select * from wh_etl_job_property;
 select * from wh_property;
 ```
-To log in the first time to the web UI, you have to create an account.
+To log in the first time to the web UI:

+You have to create an account.
 In the upper right corner there is a "Not a member yet?
 Join Now" link.
 Click on that and get a form to fill out.